netglade/auto_mappr/README.md

 todos:

-- [ ] log.warning when mapping unknown target field
+- [ ] log.warning when mapping to unknown target field
 - [x] concrete convert method calls
 - [ ] what should `canReturnNull` do, how to handle `as TARGET` etc.
+  - add _convertXxxToYyyNullable - nested values can use this when nullable

 critical: